CDCgov/prime-simplereport-site/_pages/using-simplereport/manage-users/reactivate-users.md

 return_top: "true"
 ---

 SimpleReport deactivates users after 60 days without logging in.
 Organization admins can reactivate users in SimpleReport.
+(If you’re looking for help with your password, learn how to [reset it on your own](https://www.simplereport.gov/using-simplereport/reset-your-simplereport-password).)

 To reactivate a user: